monkeyK1n9/mealsToGo/README.md

 ## Install
 1. Download the package as zip or clone.
-2. Add an apiKey in the app.json file in the `android.config.googleMaps.apiKey`
+2. Add an apiKey in the app.json file in the `android.config.googleMaps.apiKey`.
+If you don't know how to create a key, check the link <a href="https://docs.expo.dev/versions/latest/sdk/map-view/#configuration">Configure my api key</a>.
 3. Run the command `eas build -p android --profile preview` in the terminal

 ## Registration